-These are updated regularly and as appropriate.
-Texts, maps, atlases, videos, photographs, ICT are some examples of the resources in school.
+Texts, maps, atlases, videos, photographs, laptops and ipads are some examples of the resources in school.
 Most resources are kept in classrooms in accordance to the topics being taught.
 Other more general resources are located in the cupboard on the stairs in the junior building.
+Teachers also acquire up-to-date online resources.